-Pursuant to Government Code Section 14526.6 Caltrans shall report to the Commission quarterly, for projects which complete construction in the previous quarter, for all major SHOPP projects.
-The report shall include a list of completed projects with the following information:
+Pursuant to Government Code Section 14526.6 Caltrans shall report to the Commission quarterly, for projects which complete construction in the previous quarter, for all major state highway operation and protection program projects.
+Caltrans shall report to the Commission on the approved capital and support budgets compared to expenditures at construction contract acceptance for all projects in the SHOPP.
+Caltrans shall develop, in consultation with the Commission, a plain language performance report to increase transparency and accountability of the SHOPP.